 1. Start your own blog

 If you’ve already owned a blog, you can immediately move on to the next step.
 Note that some pieces of content going forward might only be suitable for a WordPress blog.
 The reason we use WordPress is that it offers many versatile tools that can help you write amazing blog posts and quickly set up your monetization strategies.

 To start a WordPress blog for beginners, first, you need to pick a niche.

 A niche is a topic that your blog will focus on.
-There are a wide variety of blog niches, ranging from food, fitness, traveling, finance, marketing to lifestyle.
+There are a wide variety of blog niches, ranging from food, fitness, traveling, finance, and marketing to lifestyle.
 You should choose a niche that you understand and love.
 Otherwise, you will have a hard time writing about it.

 The next thing you need to do is to pick a name for your blog.
-It should be short and closely relate to your niche.
+It should be short and closely related to your niche.
 People usually pay attention to the blog name and expect that they land on the right site that offers the content they are looking for.